-- providing the support that it identified through the Early Help Assessment; - being flexible about the duration and intensity of support provided based on the needs of the family; - offering practical 'hands on' support; - challenging family members where necessary, so that things can improve for them in the long term; - not giving up on families easily and persisting even when things are difficult
+- providing the support that it identified through the Early Help Assessment; - being flexible about the duration and intensity of support provided based on the needs of the family; - offering practical 'hands on' support; - challenging family members where necessary, so that things can improve for them in the long term; - not giving up on families easily and persisting, even when things are difficult.

-APPENDIX 9 - Making a referral to Childrens Social Care
+APPENDIX 9 - Making a referral to Children's Social Care

 - 1.1.
 It will almost always be the DSL, Deputy DSL or another member of the senior leadership team that makes referrals into Children Social Care.
 However, all staff know how to make a referral should they need to, in the absence of SLT. - 1.2.
-Referrals to Children Social Care are made initially by telephone only if the child is 'At risk of significant harm' to the Safeguarding Referral Team (SRT) on 235100 during office hours and outside of office hours Emergency Duty Team on 234234.
-Referrals made under Section 17 Child in Need do not require a telephone call.
-Please refer by completing a MARF and emailing the SRT team at: SRT.Referrals@Stoke.gov.uk. - 1.3.
+Referrals to Children Social Care are made by telephone only if the child is 'At risk of significant harm' to the Children's Advice and Duty Service on 235100 during office hours and outside of office hours Emergency Duty Team on 234234. - 1.3.
 Before making the call, ensure that you have all of the information to hand so that you can provide detailed and accurate information and answer any questions.